bogitoth5/PortfolioProjects/Maven Roasters/maven_roasters_bi.md

 **2. Customer Behavior**

 Explores patterns across days of the week and product-level performance.
 Visuals include:
-- Bar chart for total sales by category</br>
+- **Bar chart** for total sales by category</br>
-- Line and column chart for total customers and total sales per days of the week</br>
+- **Line and column chart** for total customers and total sales per days of the week</br>
-- Hourly distribution of sales, revenue and number of customers</br>
+- **Hourly distribution** of sales, revenue and number of customers</br>

 ## 🎨 Design Choices & Interactivity

 **Color Palette**

-The dashboard uses warm shades of brown and green, reflecting the cozy and earthy aesthetic of a café environment.
+The dashboard uses warm shades of **brown and green**, reflecting the cozy and earthy aesthetic of a cafe environment.
 These colors are chosen to create visual harmony while keeping the focus on key metrics and trends.
 Additionally, green is used to indicate values above average, while red highlights below-average performance, providing a quick insight into key metrics.

 **Slicer Functionality**

-A month slicer (January to June) allows users to filter and explore trends on a monthly level.
+A **month slicer** (January to June) allows users to filter and explore trends on a monthly level.
 While some charts display aggregated values over the entire period, the slicer enables users to see metrics for specific months for more detailed insights.

 ## 🔍 Insights & Analysis